v-kuu/libft-testing-notes/README.md

 **ft_calloc**
 - Overflow is extremely difficult to test and observe.
-The check is still easy to implement
+The check is still easy to implement.
+Just don't divide by 0
 - The only times calloc actually returns null is on error.
 Otherwise even with 0 sizes you still get back a freeable pointer